- Manuscript Submissions: Authors must submit manuscripts to

 receives an email informing him/her of the decision.
 Anonymous referee

 reports are generally included, along with the Associate Editor (AE)

 The various status designations used by SIAM are discussed below.
 Note the distinctions among the following statuses: rejected, in revision, minor revision.

 Acceptance (A).
 The reviewing editor generates an acceptance letter through the web-based system.
 This goes to the corresponding author via e-mail.
 In a follow-up step, SIAM staff contacts the author for TeX files to launch the production process.

 In revision (V, V1, V2, V3).
 When an author is asked to revise a paper there is no guarantee that the revised paper will be accepted for publication.
 Usually, in fact, such revised papers must again be refereed.
 The editor's letter should make this clear.In review, re-routed from one editor to another (RR).
 This status change can be effected only by the EIC.
 It occurs in one of two situations:

 The author receives referee reports as part of the editor's e-mail requesting revisions.
 The e-mail contains a link that the author may use to submit the revised version directly into SIAM's web-based system.
 Also, a deadline of no longer than six months for the revision should be stated.

-Accepted pending minor revision (PA).
+Minor revision (PA, PA1, PA2, PA3).
 Unlike one that is "in revision," a paper that is PA is more likely to be accepted by the journal as long as the author(s) makes the changes specified.
 The revision is minor; no substantial changes are necessary in order to make the paper acceptable.
 The author receives a decision letter and referee reports.
 The letter may state whether the editor intends that the revised paper will be sent back to the referees or not.